Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Discussion

 \section{Discussion}

-Drawing together our results from multiple experimental probes, we present a comprehensive temperature-pressure phase diagram for FePSe$_3$ in Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
+Drawing together our results from multiple experimental probes, we are able to complete the comprehensive temperature-pressure phase diagram for FePSe$_3$ - Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
 The color blocks represent different phases, with gradient-shaded boundaries to guide the eye.

-Our comprehensive synchrotron studies establish that FePSe$_3$ at 300~K undergoes a $R\overline{3}$ (LP) to $R3$ (HP) structural transition at approximately 7$\sim$8~GPa with the application of external hydrostatic pressure.
-A significant interplanar collapse along the {\it c}-axis occurs during this LP-HP transition.
-The HP phase loses the inversion centre yet preserves the undistorted Fe-honeycomb lattice, crystallizing in the $R3$ space group.
+Our synchrotron studies establish that FePSe$_3$ at 300~K undergoes a $R\overline{3}$ (LP) to $R3$ (HP) structural transition at 7$\sim$8~GPa of hydrostatic pressure.
+We show this to A significant interplanar collapse along the {\it c}-axis occurs during this LP-HP transition.
+The HP phase ( $R3$ space group) loses the unit cell's inversion center, leading to out-of plane displacements of the Fe atoms in the metallic phase.
+The unusual transition from a higher to lower symmetry space group under pressure is unique in FePSe$_3$, making it different from other compounds in this family.

-Our powder neutron diffraction studies under pressure affirm that the LP phase experiences a paramagnetic to antiferromagnetic transition.
-The magnetic configuration of LP remains the same as that reported in the ambient-pressure model~\cite{1981_Wiedenmann_neutron_MnPSe3_FePSe3}, with the magnetic propagation vector [$\frac{1}{2}0\pm\frac{1}{2}$] and the moments parallel to the $c$-axis.
-Zigzag ferromagnetic chains form within the vdW planes and couple with one another antiferromagnetically.
-The space group symmetry remains unchanged with varying temperature.
-The magnetic transition temperature tends to increase slightly with elevated pressure.
-In the HP phase, we did not observe any presence of magnetic ordering from 300~K to the base temperature 1.6~K.

-Our resistivity measurements point out the band gap of the LP phase shrinks at 6~GPa, compared to the ambient-pressure literature value, which agrees qualitatively with the previous report~\cite{2018_Wang_pressure_SC_FePX3}.
-We also observe an insulator-to-metal transition (IMT) from 6 to 7~GPa in FePSe$_3$, as marked with the yellow dotted arrow in Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
+Our resistivity measurements reveal exotic transport properties changes in the phase diagram.
+The LP phase remains insulating up to 6~GPa, with the activated band gap shrinking in application of pressure, compared to the ambient-pressure literature value, which agrees qualitatively with the previous report~\cite{2018_Wang_pressure_SC_FePX3}.
+We also observe an insulator-to-metal transition (IMT) between 6 and 8~GPa, as marked with the yellow dotted arrow in Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
 The IMT transition pressure corresponds to the LP-HP structural transition pressure.
+We note, however, the high-temperature region of the HP phase still shows activated semiconducting behavior.

+At lower temperatures of the HP phase, FePSe$_3$ presents an unexpected $T^2$ resistivity temperature dependence.
+The fitted boundary of this temperature-pressure region is marked with dots in Fig.~\ref{Fig_FePSe3_PhaseDiagram}.
+It should be underlined that the $A$-coefficient of the $T^2$ term decreases with increasing pressure, indicating a substantial decrease in the effective mass of the charge carriers.